 Jasen Hunt from Land Survey Drafts

-Creating your own whop and bringing your people over is much better than keeping them on platforms like Twitter/X or Discord alone.
-Here's why:
+Creating your own whop and bringing your people is much better than keeping them on platforms like Twitter/X, Telegram, or Discord: here's why.

 Best for: Content creators or anyone looking to build a following